-IMPORTANT: We know many of our residents may be put under financial strain due to the coronavirus outbreak and will be worried about paying rent and eviction, so if you're facing a loss of earning due to coronavirus please get in touch with your housing officer/PMO as soon as possible to let them know about your situation.
+IMPORTANT: We know many of our residents may be put under financial strain due to the coronavirus outbreak and will be worried about paying rent and eviction, so if you're facing a loss of earning due to coronavirus please log in to My Account to get in touch with your housing officer as soon as possible to let them know about your situation.

 When you sign a tenancy or lease with us, we expect you to pay your rent and service charge regularly and on time.
 There are various ways for you to pay your rent, and we can give you help and advice if you’re having trouble paying.